-The UK Group adopts a risk management framework and risk tolerance metrics to monitor risks, which are approved at Board level.
+The UK Group adopts a risk management framework (RMF) and risk tolerance metrics to monitor risks, which are approved at Board level.
 The UK Group has a low risk tolerance and this restrictive approach means that it deliberately avoids high-risk transactions, even if the remuneration is high.
 This is maintained through a strong risk culture that is sustainable in the long-term and applies to all areas of the UK Group.
-The low risk tolerance is defined in a set of Board risk tolerance statements and feeds into the UK Group's approach to risk management which is outlined in the Risk Management Framework.
-HWAM and its subsidiary HACD take a similar approach to risk, and maintain their own Risk Management Frameworks which are consistent with the UK Group's framework, allowing for the differences in business undertaken and relative size.
+The low risk tolerance is outlined in the RMF.
+HWAM and its subsidiary HACD take a similar approach to risk, and maintain their own Risk Management Frameworks which are consistent with the Bank's framework, allowing for the differences in business undertaken and relative size.

-The Bank's business model focuses on taking credit risks in the branch operations, and the only risks the Bank is prepared to take are credit risks on customers that are known well and with whom the Bank can build long-term relations.
-The objective is therefore to reduce other risks, such as market risk, so that the business model is relatively independent of changes in the business cycle.
+The Bank's business model focuses on taking credit risks in the branch operations on customers with whom the Bank can build long-term relations.
+Risk appetite for other risks are low.